effierichman/Food-Swipe/README.md

   - [Code Showcase](#Code-Showcase)
   - [Code Issues & Resolutions](#Code-Issues--Resolutions)

 <br>

 ## Overview

-_**Project Title**
-FOOD-SWIPE

-### Permissions

-Digital assets used with full licensing and permission from [Death to Stock Photo](), [Freepik](), and [Unsplash]().
-Custom digital design and branding by John Lansing.
-Digital assets stored locally and on [Imgur]().
+_**Food-Swipe** Having an app that lets a user signup and login and then wiew pictures of foods.
+The user will be able to like or disliike foods (pmvp: swiping the photos of food).
+The user will then be able too view like and the links to the restaurants that have the food liked or disliked._

 <br>

 ## MVP

-> Having an app that lets a user signup and login and then wiew pictures of foods.
-The user will be able to like or disliike foods.
-The user will then be able too view like and the links to the restaurants that have the food liked or disliked.
+_The **Food-Swipe** MVP is to create a functional app on the user side.
+The user will be able to see the app on a basic level.
+The user will be able to see foods that belong to restaurants and unlike other food apps it will be based on food items as opposed to the actual restaurant.

-_The **Project Title** FOOD-SWIPE

 <br>

 ### MVP Goals

 - _Authentication_
+- _An API that will provide the data needed for the app_
-- _Full backend_
+- _A Full CRUD backend_
-- _Full Crud_
-- _React Natice front end/ React Js_
+- _React Native front end/ React Js_
+- _Seed data for about 10+ food items, and about 5 restaurants_

 <br>